It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 I can't speak for the other members of this body.

-But I would like to say to the Senator from Illinois, he did the right thing, the courageous thing, and I believe we can put this issue behind us.
+But I would like to say to the senator from Illinois, he did the right thing, the courageous thing, and I believe we can put this issue behind us.

-And I thank Senator from Illinois.
+And I thank the senator from Illinois.

 Courageous thing here.